Which Cannabis Growing Medium Is Better – Soil, Rockwool, Peat Moss, or Coco Plus Perlite?

 from $65

-Black Lime Reserve Seeds logo
+Black Lime Reserve Seeds for sale

 Black Lime Reserve Seeds